oloapinivad/ECmean4/docs/sphinx/source/globalmean.rst

    An example for a single year of the EC-Earth3 historical r1i1p1f1 simulation.

+In the same time, data are stored in more machine-readable format in a YAML file, which includes much more details as the global and regional mean over different seasons.
-In addition, it produces also a figure including a more detailed comparison for different seasons and regions.
+In addition, ECmean4 it produces also a figure including a more detailed comparison for different seasons and regions.
 This is available only for the datasets for which we have access to a gridded dataset.

 .. figure:: _static/globaltestfigure.png